 When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin.
 But what about Fido?
 Can you put Neosporin on a dog too?
+Can i use triple antibiotic ointment on my dog?

 Can You Put Neosporin on a Dog?